Top 10 reasons why you should consider teaching as a career

 1. Inspire others

-Most people can remember an inspiring teacher, and that is because teaching changes our lives.
-Through your motivation, enthusiasm, and passion for a subject, you can make a difference to students and inspire them.
+Most people can remember an inspiring teacher, and that is because teaching can transform lives.
+Through your motivation and enthusiasm, you can cultivate a desire to learn and be the person who can instigate a lifelong passion for a subject.
 Read some teachers' memorable moments here.

 2. Making a difference

-Teaching nurtures creativity, discovery and character development in students.
-You can see the fruits of your hard work every day as you make a lasting and positive difference to someone, helping them to develop skills that will lead them through their education and into promising careers.
-Why not watch some teachers in action here.
+A good teacher nurtures creativity, discovery and helps develop inquiring minds.
+Every day at work is valuable, as you are having a positive impact on the future generation.
+You are helping them to develop skills and attributes that will lead them through their education and into promising careers.
+Why not watch some great teachers in action here.

-The starting salary for a newly qualified teacher at £22,244 is high compared to other graduate starting salaries.
-Pay can progress quickly for high performing teachers, with senior leaders earning between £40,000 and £115,000.
+Teachers are valued professionals and enjoy a competitive salary, pension and training support amongst other benefits.
+The starting salary for a newly qualified teacher of at least £22,244 is high compared to other graduate starting salaries.

-Teaching is a rewarding profession which offers a fascinating journey and fantastic career and development prospects.
-There are many management and leadership opportunities within subjects and key areas and you can progress to a senior management position such as deputy or head teacher.
+There are many management and leadership opportunities within subjects and key areas, and you can progress to a senior management position such as deputy or head teacher.
+Career progression opportunities within teaching see senior leaders earning £40,000 - £115,000.
 See what some of our alumni are doing here.

 As a teacher you will receive more holidays as compared to many other professions.
 Teachers work for around 195 days per year in school, although some work may be required during holidays.
-The many opportunities to spend time with your family is one of the appealing rewards of teaching.
+The opportunity to spend more time with your family is one of the appealing rewards of teaching.

 Life as a teacher